 PC: Instagram.com/thattuchicago

-While the US-India bilateral trade relations have hit rough terrains in recent times, a love story that blossomed between USA and India in 2005 is shining bright at Thattu, an award-winning restaurant catering coastal south Indian food to American taste buds.
+Love and travel have journeyed together since the time immemorial.
+Sally from Dallas followed her love marriage to India and fell in love with the local culture.
+Similarly, a love story that blossomed and travelled between USA and India in 2005 is shrining bright at Thattu, an award-winning restaurant catering coastal south Indian food to American taste buds.
 The Malabar cuisine of India sailed on a boat of love from the backwaters of Kerala to the Chicago River in the Midwest US, undermining sporadic visa and immigration curbs.
 All thanks to a Korean American and a Keralite Indian whose labor of love is Thattu Chicago.

 A landmark for authentic flavors of Kerala, including Onam Sadhya in Chicago, Thattu was born out of the love marriage of Vinod Kalathil from Kozhikode and Margaret Pak from California.
 Be it spongy soft Appam, Kothu Parotta, Malabar Chicken Biryani, Meen Pollichathu (a flavorful dish of fish roasted in banana leaves), Avial (a thick stew of vegetables), or Jackfruit Cake, the Indo-American couple has been serving with love since 2018 when Thattu started just as a pop-up stall.